Girls' Generation: Legacy

 A fixture on South Korean power rankings, the group placed within the top ten of Forbes Korea Power Celebrity 40 from 2010 to 2016, topping the list three times (2011, 2012, 2014).
 Girls' Generation consistently ranked in the top five of Gallup Korea's Singer of the Year poll from 2007 to 2016, topping the list three times (2009, 2010, 2011).
 The Sisa Journal named the group the most influential entertainers of 2011 and 2012, while Asia Today included the group in their list of 50 Korean Power Leaders in 2011.
 The group was named one of South Korea's "super brands" by the Korean Institute for Industrial Policy Studies in 2011, and one of the five South Korean musical acts that best represented K-pop during the past two decades by the Korea Creative Content Agency in 2015.
 (Note: The other four were BoA, TVXQ, Big Bang, and Psy.)
 In 2012, Girls' Generation became the first celebrities to have official postage stamps distributed by the Korea Post.
 In 2017, Billboard ranked Girls' Generation at number one on their "Top 10 K-pop Girl Groups of the Past Decade" list.
 In 2024, Girls' Generation tied with Blackpink for first place in a Gallup Korea survey as the most loved K-pop girl group debuted in the 21st century, marking its 17th anniversary.
+In 2025, the group was named among 40 most influential figures in the history of Korean pop music by the Golden Disc Awards.

 The group's 2009 single "Gee" was declared "Song of the Decade" by Melon and is regarded as one of the first K-Pop songs to gain international attention, according to Google Statistics.
 Ian Martin of The Japan Times noted that the group's popularity was still strong even after the Korean Wave appeal had died down in Japan in 2011–12.
 During 2009–2011, the group generated ₩68.8 billion ($62 million), raking in $20 million in profits and becoming the highest profit earner for their label SM Entertainment.
 By 2012, Girls' Generation had sold over 30 million digital singles and 4.4 million physical albums, making them one of the best-selling artists in South Korea.
 Their songs have been widely recognized as the signature songs of K-pop: Pitchfork included "I Got a Boy" and "Gee" in their list of 20 essential K-pop songs, crediting them as the "magnum opus" of modern Korean music.
 Spin labelled "Run Devil Run" and "Gee" the 11th and 5th greatest K-pop songs of all time, respectively.
 Billboard placed "I Got a Boy" at number 21 on their list of the 100 Greatest Girl Group Songs, describing it as "proof to why girl-group music is in a league of its own in terms of excitement and boundary pushing".
 In 2023, Rolling Stone named "Gee" the greatest song in the history of Korean pop music.